Ruochen1105/Final-Project/README.md

 NYU Shanghai Introduction to Computer Science (ICS) final project.

-Implemented a gui for the chat system from professor.
+Implemented a gui using python3 for the chat system provided by the professor.